robert-koch-institut/mex-drop/README.md

 ## package

-The `mex-drop` package provides an API for uploading data to the MEx project.
+The `mex-drop` package provides an API for uploading data to and downloading data from the MEx project.
 Request payloads need to be JSON-formatted but can have arbitrary structures.
 Accepted data will be ingested and processed asynchronously.

 ## license